Introduction: Why You Need to Employ E-commerce Checkout Best Practices

 Remind the user what’s in the cart

-Some sites just indicate the number of items in the cart, since it’s the user who selected the items on there.
-However, it’s good practice to indicate what visitors have added.
+Some e-commerce sites just indicate the number of items in the cart, since it’s the user who selected the items there.
+One of the e-commerce checkout best practices you can employ, however, is to indicate what visitors have added.
 That way, they are constantly reminded of what they’re about to purchase and are motivated to move forward.

-Crutchfield.com’s checkout flow, for instance, fails to leverage the user’s excitement of buying something.
+Crutchfield.com’s checkout flow, for instance, fails to leverage the user’s excitement about buying something.
 It shows the price, but the name and the image of the product are not displayed: